 - Have trouble eating or digesting specific types of food?

 - Avoid particular types, textures, or colours of food?

 - Have a fear of eating? – can be caused by a previous episode of choking or vomiting

 If you suspect your child may have ARFID, contact your GP today.

-For families looking for an eating disorder clinician, a great place to look is the Australia and New Zealand Academy for Eating Disorders (ANZAED) which as a search tool for finding a clinician local to you.
+Looking for an eating disorder clinician?
+A great place to look is the Australia and New Zealand Academy for Eating Disorders (ANZAED) which has a search tool for finding a clinician local to you.

 Become a member of EDFA for $25 per year

 EDFA is a proud not for profit, volunteer run organisation.

 We invite you to be part of a revolutionary peer support group making positive changes in the Eating Disorder space.
 Strength in numbers means we are able to affect change and have the collective voice of the carers recognised.

 We provide opportunities to connect with other parents and carers who share your experiences… helping you to feel less alone and isolated.